pietervdvn/MapComplete/Docs/SpecialRenderings.md

 name | default | description
 ------ | --------- | -------------
-key | _undefined_ | The key to be read and to generate a histogram from title | _empty string_ | The text to put above the given values column countHeader | _empty string_ | The text to put above the counts colors* | _undefined_ | (Matches all resting arguments - optional) Matches a regex onto a color value, e.g. `3[a-zA-Z+-]*:#33cc33`
+key | _undefined_ | The key to be read and to generate a histogram from title | _empty string_ | This text will be placed above the texts (in the first column of the visulasition) countHeader | _empty string_ | This text will be placed above the bars colors* | _undefined_ | (Matches all resting arguments - optional) Matches a regex onto a color value, e.g. `3[a-zA-Z+-]*:#33cc33`